-My story came back from my teacher with a glowing comment; I was surprised - and pleased - but not for a moment did I consider the possibility that I could write.
+My story came back from my teacher with a glowing comment.
+I was surprised - and pleased - but not for a moment did I consider the possibility that I could write.

-So began the journey that took me from there, more than ten years' ago, to here - and my own author website.
+So began the journey that took me from there to here - and my own author website.

 Are you on a path of discovery?
 Is writing a love in your life?
 Or, like me, is it a gift that you have been afraid to embrace and explore?
 I encourage you to do what it takes to fan it into flame.
 It is so worth it!

-I write now because I must; I write for the joy and sanity it brings to my life.
-Anything else that flows out of that is a glorious bonus.
+I write now because I must.
+I write for the joy and sanity that it brings to my life.
+Anything else that flows out of it is a glorious bonus.